slepc4py.SLEPc.ST#

 applyHermitianTranspose(x, y)

-Apply the hermitian-transpose of the operator to a vector.
+Apply the Hermitian-transpose of the operator to a vector.

 Apply the spectral transformation operator to a matrix.